metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 #### _Key Injuries_

-No injuries of any real concern outside of Washington guard Brandon Scherff.
+No injuries of any real concern outside of Washington guard Brandon Scherff, who may be ruled out.

 #### _History_

-Neither of these teams have met recently, though even if they have met last year, those results mean very little given Atlanta is inaugurating a new management regime this year.
+Neither of these teams have met recently, though even if these have met last year, those results would mean very little given Atlanta is inaugurating a new management regime this year.

 However, we do have a common opponent that these two have faced in back-to-back weeks - the New York Football Giants.
 Both teams won, but Atlanta's victory felt more substantive given the Falcons outscored the Giants in their own stadium without any partisan intervention from the referees.
-The score may indicate the game was more boring, but it was a pretty solid win for an Atlanta team desperately searching for its first win in the Arthur Smith era.
+The score may indicate the game was more boring, but it was a pretty solid victory for an Atlanta team desperately searching for its first win in the Arthur Smith era.

 #### _Weather_